 The good news is that, with veterinary advancements and increased knowledge about feline health, we’re able to provide our cats with better-quality food and better veterinary care than ever before.

 Cats can live up to 20 years and beyond.
 There are many accounts of cats living well into their 20s.
 Many factors can influence a cat’s life span, including her health, the quality of care she receives, and her genetics.
+Senior cats may require extra care as they age, including additional check-ups with the vet and supplements.

-While your cat’s genetics will play a role in his life span, you can do a lot to increase the chances that you and your cat enjoy many great years together.
+While your cat’s genetics will play a role in their life span, you can do a lot to increase the chances that you and your cat enjoy many great years together.
 To start, establish routine veterinary care for your cat.
 Keeping consistent, regular vet appointments means your vet will get to know your fur baby well.
 Those routine appointments give your vet a chance to catch potential issues before they become big problems.
 Your vet can also help you address challenges, like weight management, early on so you can maximize your cat’s health.

 Focus on developing good habits at home, too.
 Provide your cat with plenty of playtime every day to help keep them active and avoid obesity.
 Daily exercise is great for your cat’s health, but you may need to encourage your cat to stay active, especially if they’re an indoor-only cat.
 Try experimenting with different toys to see what piques your cat’s interest, and invest in a cat tree so your cat can satisfy their urges to climb, stretch, and scratch.